Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Troubleshooting.md

 - Errors uncovered by monkey testing functionality can be reproduced locally by executing the same test with the same random seed by setting `MonkeyTestingOptions.BaseRandomSeed` with the value the test failed.
 If `BaseRandomSeed` is generated then you can see it in the log; if you specified it then nothing else to do.
 - If you want to test the failed page granularly, you can write a test that navigates to that page and executes `context.TestCurrentPageAsMonkey(_monkeyTestingOptions, 12345);`, where `12345` is the random seed number that can be found in a failed test log.
-- It is also possible to set greater time value to `MonkeyTestingOptions.GremlinsAttackDelay` property in order to make gremlins interactions interval slower.
+- It is also possible to set a larger time value to the `MonkeyTestingOptions.GremlinsAttackDelay` property in order to make gremlin interaction slower, thus allowing you to watch what's happening.